Peek Under the Hood of Heroku

 Heroku Under the Hood

 So far we've discussed Heroku at a high level: what it is and when you'd want to use it.
-And we've walked you through deploying your first Heroku app.
+You also learned about different deployment methods.
 But what exactly is Heroku?
 What's under the hood?
-Let's take a look!
+Let's look!

 Your application's code runs on the Heroku Platform inside of structures that we call dynos.
-Dynos are not dinosaur-related, although that would really give new meaning to the term runaway process!
 Heroku's dynos are just managed runtime containers with a Linux operating system underneath.
 These containers run the processes that allow your custom application code to run.

 Don't be intimidated by the terminology!
 Containerization is just a mechanism for keeping running processes isolated from one another.
 Think of it like this: Containers keep the strawberry jam from mingling with the mustard in your refrigerator so that your breakfast toast always tastes right.
 Runtime containers are the same thing, except they keep your code and configuration from touching any others.
 That way your app always tastes just how it should.